sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 "Attention Is All You Need," introduced by (Vaswani et al. [2017] <d-cite key="46201"></d-cite>), revolutionized the field of natural language processing and computer vision by proposing a purely attention-based model, the Transformer, an efficient alternative for recurrent or convolutional networks.

-Later, Dosovitskiy et al. [2021] <d-cite key="50650"></d-cite> applied this concept to computer vision, introducing Vision Transformers (ViTs).On its own, the Transformer architecture is position-invariant, i.e., it processes its input as an unordered set.
+Later, (Dosovitskiy et al. [2021] <d-cite key="50650"></d-cite>) applied this concept to computer vision, introducing Vision Transformers (ViTs).
+On its own, the Transformer architecture is position-invariant, i.e., it processes its input as an unordered set.
 Unlike RNNs, designed to handle ordered sequences, or CNNs, which leverage translation equivariance and locality, transformers lack the inherent ability to capture sequential patterns.
 This is because the self-attention mechanism is independent of the token index.

-Vaswani et al. [2017] <d-cite key="46201"></d-cite> introduced positional encoding to address this lack of inductive bias.
+(Vaswani et al. [2017] <d-cite key="46201"></d-cite>) introduced positional encoding to address this lack of inductive bias.
 Since then, researchers have explored various methods to encode positional information directly into tokens or within the self-attention interaction step.
 The following sections will discuss the broad advancements of positional encoding methods in 1D and their extension for 2D tasks in Vision Transformers.

 ## Preliminaries